machal/cssmine-content/content/css3-border-image.md

 [CSS gradients](css3-gradients.md) count as images, therefore you can use a color gradient as a border.

-But remember that you always have to define a native image border  -first for handling sizes and second, for creating a fallback for browsers not supporting `border-image`.
+But remember that you always have to define a native image border - first for handling sizes and second, for creating a fallback for browsers not supporting `border-image`.
 So for the sake of this example, let’s create a 20 pixel border around an element: